 Rosemary HUGGING the Giver and giving him a kiss on the cheek before going to the Chief Elder to request Release.
 To think that he (with good reason, but still!) caused her pain to the point that she felt the only solution was to TAKE HER OWN LIFE and yet she loved him still (and presumably was feeling a bit guilty about what she was about to do to him)... sorry, it's getting really hard to see all of a sudden.

-The fact that Jonas's parents—and everyone else but the Giver in the book—is ignorant to the idea of love.
+The fact that Jonas's parents—and everyone else but the Giver (and later Jonas) in the book—are ignorant to the idea of love.
 It's so difficult to fathom— parents who don't actually love their children is a hard concept to swallow.
 The delivery of it was so simple too; not dramatic and heart-wrenching which made it even harder to read.